 Why do we collect food recall data?

-FSANZ has collected data on Australian food recalls since 1990, including the causes of all recalls and their domestic or overseas origins.
+FSANZ has collected data on Australian food recalls since 1990.
 This data can be used to identify trends and common problems occurring in the food industry, so that steps can be taken to prevent future issues.
-These statistics are updated each year.
+These statistics are updated annually.

 Classification of food recalls